Emergency Dental Services

 What is a Dental Emergency?

-Emergencies can happen at any time, and we are here to help.
+Emergencies can happen at any time, and we are here to help when possible.

 Unsure if you are experiencing a dental emergency?
-These are common dental emergencies that our dentists should treat right away.
-Call our dental clinic so we can schedule an appointment as soon as possible.
+These are common dental emergencies that a dentist should address right away.
+Call our dental clinic so we can schedule an appointment as soon as we are able.